-Posted last week here on Craigslist in Harrisburg, Pennsylvania is this faded, 68k original mile, 1985 Chrysler Town & Country Turbo Wagon the current caretaker is currently asking $2,800 for.
+Originally posted on Craigslist in November 2019 in Harrisburg, Pennsylvania was this faded, 68k original mile, 1985 Chrysler Town & Country Turbo Wagon the current caretaker is currently asking $2,800 for.
 The NADA Guides Classic Car Online Valuation Tool currently lists its “Low”, “Average”, and “High” retail value range for these wagons at $1,320, $2,777, and $3,822, respectively, which hints this K-Car is properly priced.
-If you are serious about buying this wagon, you can call or text the current caretaker Tim at (717) 589-8288.

 Here is the seller Tim’s description:

 “I have a 1985 Chrysler Town And Country Turbo Station Wagon for sale.
 It has the 4 cylinder 2.2 liter Turbo motor in it.
 It will get up and go.
 It only has 68,000 original miles on it.
 It is inspected to July of 2020.
 The timing belt has been done at 62,000 miles and it had new belts put on then.
 The transmission fluid and filter was changed at 63,000 miles.
 I just put a new windshield wiper motor on it.
 The interior is like new.
 The silver paint is faded as the Chrysler silver paint from the 1980s always does.
 It has an AM/FM cassette radio but the cassette player does not work.
 It has tilt wheel, cruise control, AC ( needs recharged ), power locks, and manual windows.
 It has been a good car for me but I would like to buy a truck so I am selling it.”